New Age Outlaws: Singles competition, reunion and split (1999–2000)

 As 1999 started, the Outlaws slowly began to drift apart, with each man striving for singles gold.
 Road Dogg held both the Hardcore Title and the Intercontinental Championship in the first few months of 1999 (including a successful IC title defense at Wrestlemania XV), and Gunn briefly held the Hardcore title as well.
 In March, the pair started to team once again, leading to a match with Jeff Jarrett and Owen Hart at Backlash in April.
 A week later, Gunn turned heel on Road Dogg, resulting in a feud and a match at Over the Edge.
 The following month, Gunn went on to win the King of the Ring tournament.

 During the fall of 1999 the Outlaws reunited, first as faces, but then as heels when they rejoined the reformed and now heel DX.
 No Way Out saw the final end of the Outlaws when Gunn received a serious arm injury during a match with the Dudley Boyz.
 Gunn was soon kicked out of DX after "losing his cool" and getting into a fight with all of the DX members; in reality, he needed to have surgery to repair his torn rotator cuff.
 The two would reunite one more time as faces at Survivor Series, teaming up with K Kwik and former DX teammate Chyna against the Radicalz in a traditional Survivor Series match.
-Road Dogg was released from his WWF contract in early 2001 due to ongoing drug issues while Gunn was released from his contract in 2004 after eleven years with the company.
+Afterwards Road Dogg continued to team with K-Kwik.
+Gunn went on his own.
+Road Dogg was released from his WWF contract in January 2001 due to ongoing drug issues while Gunn was released from his contract in November 2004 after eleven years with the company.